Ditmar/api-openscience/docs/user-management.md

 ### **Notes**
 - Replace `http://localhost:3000` with your server's base URL if it is different.
 - Make sure the server is running before making requests.
-- Some endpoints may require authentication depending on your system rules
+- Some endpoints may require authentication depending on your system rules.